-But Olitski asks you to get up close to the work, to loose yourself in the color, to consider how its created and contained on the picture plane and think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.
+But Olitski asks you to get up close to the work, to loose yourself in the color, to consider how its created and contained on the picture plane...He wants the viewer to think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.

 This lithograph from 1970 is a paradigm of Olitski.
 Unlike some of his contemporaries, such as Helen Frankenthaller, Sam Francis and Frank Stella, Olitksi only completed a small number of multiples.

 Note: an interesting characteristic of these prints is that there are noticeable variations within the edition.
 The pink color in this example is far thicker and denser than a previous example we handled.
 It is more "pink" and less fleshy, with the blue in the upper right area almost completely concealed.